jkubath/TouchscreenInterface/spikes/README.md

 ## Touchscreen Calibration
 All the testing that was done in our attempt to get the touchscreen functioning correctly in Ubuntu.

+## Vending App
+The Vending Machine application that allows the user to purchase items from the vending machine.

 ## Web Browser
 Reasons to use a web browser of Firefox vs. Chrome.